Kritikaadhikarii/HacktoberFest2024Repo/README.md

 ## Submitting a Pull Request

 When you submit a pull request:
+1. Add a screenshot of proof of staring the repo.
-1. Ensure your PR description clearly explains what you’ve done.
+2. Ensure your PR description clearly explains what you’ve done.
-2. Reference the issue number you are addressing (e.g., `Closes #3`).
+3. Reference the issue number you are addressing (e.g., `Closes #3`).
+4. Add a screenshot of the output of the code.
-3. Make sure your code follows the code of conduct
+5. Make sure your code follows the code of conduct
-4. Be patient – A maintainer will review your pull request.
+6. Be patient – A maintainer will review your pull request.
 If changes are needed, they will let you know.

 ## Maintainers and Reviewers